Mount Kinabalu: Fauna

 The variety of plant life is also habitat for a great variety of birds and mammals.
 There are some 326 species of birds in Kinabalu Park, including the spectacular rhinoceros hornbill, mountain serpent-eagle, Dulit frogmouth, eyebrowed jungle flycatcher, and bare-headed laughingthrush.
 Twenty-four birds are mainly found on the mountain.
+Four species – the Borneo thrush (Turdus poliocephalus seebohmi), mountain blackeye (Zosterops emiliae), friendly bush warbler (Locustella accentor), and aberrant bush warbler (Horornis flavolivaceus) – are native to the subalpine zone.

 The mountain is home to some 100 mammalian species mostly living high in the trees, including one of the great apes, the Bornean orangutan (though sightings of these are uncommon; estimates of its numbers in the park range from 25 to 120).
 Other mammals include three kinds of deer, the Malayan weasel (Mustela nudipes), Oriental small-clawed otter (Aonyx cinerea), and leopard cat (Prionailurus bengalensis).
 Endemic mammals include the black shrew (Suncus ater).
 However, others of its endemics, such as the Bornean ferret-badger (Melogale everetti) and Rattus baluensis, have also recently been recorded in the nearby Mount Tambuyukon.

 Endemic annelids number less than a dozen known species but include the Kinabalu giant red leech that preys on various earthworms, including the Kinabalu giant earthworm.
 In the summit zone, at least 26 endemic species of land snail exist.
 In 2012, a major scientific expedition, jointly organised by the Malaysian Sabah Parks and the Dutch Naturalis Biodiversity Center, performed DNA analysis of several dozen endemic flora, fauna, and fungi, to understand the evolutionary origin of the unique biodiversity of Kinabalu.

 Threats and preservation

-The steep mountainsides with poor soil are not suitable for farming or for the timber industry so the habitats and animal life of Kinabalu remain largely intact, with about a third of the original habitat now degraded.
-Kinabalu Park was established in 1964 and the nearby mountains were protected as the Crocker Range National Park in 1984.
-However even national park status does not guarantee full protection, as logging permits were granted on Trus Madi in 1984.
+The steep mountainsides with poor soil are not suitable for farming or for the timber industry, so the habitats and animal life of Kinabalu remain largely intact, with about a third of the original habitat now degraded.
+Kinabalu Park was established in 1964, and the nearby mountains were protected as the Crocker Range National Park in 1984.
+However, even national-park status does not guarantee full protection, as logging permits were granted on Trus Madi in 1984.